Brazil government imposes income tax reform for financial investments

 Financial investments obtained abroad

-The text of the measure states that income earned from financial investments made overseas will be taxed upon the sale or maturity of assets.
+The measure states that income earned from financial investments made overseas will be taxed upon the sale or maturity of assets.
 On the other hand, profits and dividends earned by controlled entities will be taxed on 31 December of each year.
 The new law also involves the taxation of trust assets.
 However, it does not apply to assets that were not reported on the tax return for the fiscal year 2022.

 The following progressive rates apply to income tax in Brazil on the financial investments made abroad by Brazilian residents: